 Grosse Tete Bridge closure calls for new methods of transportation for residents

-PLAQUEMINE - Crews are working to build a vehicle ferry after the Gross Tete Bridge was damaged four days ago and is not expected to be repaired until 2025.
+PLAQUEMINE - Crews are working to build a vehicle ferry after the Grosse Tete Bridge was damaged four days ago and is not expected to be repaired until 2025.

 On June 6, a tugboat barreled into the drawbridge and caused significant damage to the structure.
 WBRZ reported that the bridge will be closed for at least three months for repairs.